cyrus-codes4u/WeLoveMovies-backend/README.md

     {
       "data":
         [
-          complete list of all movie objects currently showing ]
+          "complete list of all movie objects currently showing" ]
     }
     ```